apache/kibble-1/README.md

 ## Contributing

-We welcomes all contributions that improve the state of the Apache Kibble project.
+We welcome all contributions that improve the state of the Apache Kibble project.
 For contribution guidelines check the [CONTRIBUTING.md](/CONTRIBUTING.md).